VIAME/scallop-tk/README.md

 dependencies, and then build using your compiler of choice.

-Alternatively, ScallopTK can be built in [VIAME](https://github.com/Kitware/VIAME.git) via enabling it in the build settings (VIAME_ENABLE_SCALLOP_TK=ON).
+Alternatively, ScallopTK can be built in [VIAME](https://github.com/Kitware/VIAME.git) via enabling it in the build settings (set VIAME_ENABLE_CAFFE=ON and VIAME_ENABLE_SCALLOP_TK=ON).
 This can be useful and easier since it also builds all of the dependencies of caffe.

 Run Instructions
 ----------------

-A manual is [provided](Documentation/Manual.pdf), though it is out of date and in need of updating.
+A manual is [provided](Documentation/Manual.pdf), though it is very out of date and in need of updating.
 The most basic way to run the core detector pipeline is to run:

 ./ScallopDetector PROCESS_DIR InputDirectoryWithImages OutputDetectionFile.txt

-You can switch between AdaBoost and CNN classifiers in the SYSTEM_SETTINGS file.
+You can switch between AdaBoost, CNN, and Combo classifiers in the SYSTEM_SETTINGS file.

-Note: these models are currently old (and were trained on scenes where we had metadata) and are currently being re-trained on updated training data.